Bobby981229/NLP_stop_words/README.md

 # NLP_stop_words

-Contain a stop words list for NLP Assessment 01/ The University of Sheffield
+## Contain a stop words list for NLP Assessment 01/ The University of Sheffield

+## Shangyuan Liu
+## Cybersecurity and Artificial Intelligence